yoshiyoshifujii/sbt-aws-serverless/README.md

 ## Usage

-`sbt deploy <stage>` deploys the entire service.
+`sbt serverlessDeploy <stage>` deploys the entire service.

-`sbt deployCopy <from stage> <to stage>` The deployCopy task copy stage A to B.
+`sbt serverlessDeployDev <stage>` Deploy the deployDev task in development mode.

-`sbt deployDev <stage>` Deploy the deployDev task in development mode.
+`sbt serverlessDeployFunction <functionName> <stage>` The deployFunc task deploys the AWS Lambda Function.

-`sbt deployFunction <functionName> [stage]` The deployFunc task deploys the AWS Lambda Function.
+`sbt serverlessDeployList <stage>` The deployList task will list your recent deployments.

-`sbt deployList <stage>` The deployList task will list your recent deployments.
+`sbt serverlessInvoke <stage>` Invokes deployed function.

-`sbt invoke <stage>` Invokes deployed function.
+`sbt serverlessInformation` Displays information about the deployed service.

-`sbt information` Displays information about the deployed service.
+`sbt serverlessRemove` The remove task will remove the deployed service.

-`sbt remove <stage>` The remove task will remove the deployed service.
+`sbt serverlessRemoveStage <stage>` The removeStage task will remove the stage.

-`sbt removeDeployment <deploymentId>` remove the API Gateway deployments.
+`sbt serverlessRemoveDeployment <deploymentId>` remove the API Gateway deployments.

 `sbt serverlessDeployStream <stage>` The deployStream task deploys the AWS Stream Event.